Sahamati/aa-sdk-security-guidelines/web-sdk.md

 ### 12. Generating CSRF tokens for every request can be used to prevent MITM attacks
 **Note**: Optional
 CSRF tokens ensure that the request is not being forged by a third party.

+### 13. SDK can further share metrics/callback to the FIU.

 ## Best Practices